What Is A Mortgage Maturity Date And How Does It Work?

 As a homeowner, it’s possible to change your maturity date by coming to a new agreement with your lender.
 An extension on your maturity date could give you the time you need to repay the loan in full.
 Plus, extending your maturity date may also help you lower your monthly payments.

 Borrowers who refinance their home loan can extend the maturity date.
-When you refinance your home loan, you’ll essentially replace your existing mortgage with another mortgage.
-The mechanics involve paying off your existing mortgage with the proceeds from a new mortgage.
+When you refinance, you’re essentially replacing your existing mortgage with another mortgage.
+The mechanics involve paying off your current mortgage with the proceeds from your new home loan.

-If you refinance into a new 30-year loan term, the new loan comes with a new mortgage maturity date.
+If you refinance into a loan with a 30-year term, the new loan comes with a new mortgage maturity date.
 Many borrowers consider refinancing as a way to lower their monthly payments or change their loan terms to better fit their financial needs and goals.

 Loan Modification

-In contrast to a refinance, a loan modification doesn’t involve paying off your current mortgage to replace it with a new one.
-Instead, a loan modification involves directly changing the details of your current loan.
-With that, your current lender needs to approve the loan modification.
+In contrast to a refinance, a loan modification doesn’t require you to pay off your current mortgage to replace it with a new one.
+Instead, a loan modification involves directly changing the details of your existing loan.
+Your current mortgage lender needs to approve the loan modification.

 Through a loan modification, you can extend the loan term or seek a lower interest rate.
-If you are worried about defaulting on your mortgage, a lender might be able to work out a loan modification that better suits your finances.
+If you’re worried about defaulting on your mortgage, for instance, your lender might be able to work out a loan modification that better suits your finances.

 Mortgage forbearance may not change the maturity date, but it can help you avoid defaulting on the mortgage, which means you can stay in your home.
 Essentially, mortgage forbearance occurs when the lender allows you to pause or reduce your payments for a specific period of time.

 After the forbearance period ends, you’ll be expected to catch up on your missed payments.
-Your lender will determine how long the forbearance period lasts based on your situation and when you will need to catch up on the payments.
+Your lender will determine how long the forbearance period lasts based on your situation and when you’ll need to catch up on the payments.

 If you enter forbearance, it’s worth looking into loan modification options offered through your lender.
 In many cases, homeowners in forbearance choose to extend their loan’s maturity date and lower the rest of their payments.
 Although this may mean paying more in interest over the life of the loan, it might be the right move for your budget.